 Everywhere in Cambodia, and we mean EVERYWHERE, the US Dollar is accepted.
 All the prices are in US Dollars, ATM’s spit out US Dollars and even street vendors use US Dollars.
 I don’t even know how that’s legally possible but okay!
 However, Cambodia’s national currency is Riel, which comes in many small banknotes that will make you feel like a millionaire if you get your hands on them.
-4 Cambodian Riel equal $1 and often when paying in US Dollars you will get the change in Riel so always calculate the amount you receive back.
-Cambodian Riel is useless outside of Cambodia so make sure you get rid of all the change you have left before exiting the country.
+4000 Cambodian Riel equal $1 and often when paying in US Dollars you will get the change in Riel so always calculate the amount you receive back.
+Also, Cambodian Riel is useless outside of Cambodia so make sure you get rid of all the change you have left before exiting the country.

 ATMs are available everywhere around Cambodia, and if it was not the case a couple of years ago they now even have ATM’s on the islands such as Koh Rong.
 The maximum you can withdraw is usually $600 for most ATM’s.
-If you withdraw $500 you will have to pay a commission of $5, however, if you withdraw $600 you will have to pay commission fee of $9.
+If you withdraw $500 you will have to pay a commission of $5, however, if you withdraw $600 you will have to pay a commission fee of $9.

 2 Weeks in Cambodia Travel Itinerary Day by Day